vslavik/bakefile/docs/language.rst

 Similarly to the ``make`` syntax, quotes around literals are optional -- anything not a keyword or special character or otherwise specially marked is a literal; specifically, a string literal.

-Quoting is only needed when the literal contains whitespace.
+Quoting is only needed when the literal contains whitespace or special characters such as ``=`` or quotes.
+Quoted strings are enclosed between ``"`` characters and may contain any characters except for quotes.
+Additionally, backslash (``\``) can be used inside quoted strings to escape any character.
+[1]_

 Values in Bakefile are typed: properties have types associated with them and only values that are valid for that type can be assigned to them.
 The language